worseTyler/MarkdownBlogs/2021/01/virtual-greenscreen-obs/index.md

 ![Adding new Chroma Key filter in lower Effects Filters](https://intellitect.com/wp-content/uploads/2021/01/image-15.png "Mastering Virtual Greenscreen with OBS and Microsoft Teams")

-Since we are using a fixed image, the default settings should properly remove the greenscreen background.
+Since we are using a fixed image, the default settings should properly remove the green screen background.

 ![Remove green screen](https://intellitect.com/wp-content/uploads/2021/01/image-16.png "Mastering Virtual Greenscreen with OBS and Microsoft Teams")